What is Entrepreneurs' Relief and how can it benefit you?

 There are various reasons why you might not qualify for Entrepreneurs’ Relief and these problems can often be rectified with the right professional support.

 Deferred buybacks can sometimes be a problem if the shareholder doesn’t remain an employee for the required amount of time.
 If a shareholder winds up the company and then starts another to carry out similar trading activities not long after, this can be a problem that might block Entrepreneurs’ Relief qualification too.

 EMI (Enterprise Management Incentive) options can cause problems because they are not held for 24 months, which is the minimum amount of time required.
 Further, if a new holding company acquires the shares of your company’s, this can cause problems because the person paying the tax may no longer meet the minimum 5% threshold.

 When you leave a business partnership, the partner might receive a capital payment which could be considered income by HMRC and, again, this might risk Entrepreneurs’ Relief qualification.

 In other instances, it can be as simple as an applicant not having the right paperwork available to them, which is something that HMRC don’t tend to look kindly upon!
 You should always ensure you keep documentation that will support your application and make it more likely to be successful in the end.

 Some people miss out because they simply don’t make the claim correctly, which has to be done on the personal tax return of the individual for the year in which the gains take place.
 If that doesn’t happen, you can’t secure Entrepreneurs’ Relief at all.

 Please feel free to book a call or drop us an email if you’d like to chat about how we can help you make the most of Entrepreneurs’ Relief and everything it can do for you.
-It makes sense to enjoy the tax benefits of this policy if you’re a business owner or company director looking to sell your business, either in whole or in part.
+It makes sense to enjoy the tax benefits of this concession if you’re a business owner or company director looking to sell your business, either in whole or in part.